|Cabinet Photograph (trimmed)

 name a location was lost.
 This information can be very important since it places the soldier at a given location – often his

 home town – during a given time period.
-This photograph is unmarked.
-While his uniform has unit titles on its shoulder straps
+This photograph is otherwise unmarked.
+While his uniform has unit titles on its

-The second image is a modern-style print which depicts the same soldier much later in life – possibly from the 1940s.
+The second image is a modern-style print which depicts the same soldier much later in life – possibly in the 1940s.
 Here he

 wears the Queen’s South Africa Medal (QSAM) with four clasps denoting his service in South Africa during the above